 Before submitting your proposal, please ensure you understand these 5 steps in the process.
 Post any questions not answered below through the comments fields on this page so we can answer them for everyone!

 1. Choose your proposal type carefully.

 Multiple proposals from the same author(s) are rarely accepted.
 You can propose the following kinds of presentations through this website (find more detail on each in the Call for Proposals):

-Deadline September 30 (acceptance of proposal will be announced by Nov 30):
+Deadline September 30 (acceptance of proposals will be communicated to lead proposers by Nov 30):

 - Formal Papers

 - Lightning Talks

 2. Submit your 500 word proposal on-line by the deadline above.

 You must be logged in to the Museums and the Web website to submit a proposal.
 If you have never had a Museums and the Web account, create a profile and then log in.
 You can edit your profile information at any time.